Church History and Tour

 St Peter-in-Ely continues to hold the unusual position of a Proprietary Chapel within The Church Of England and Diocese of Ely.

 The church contains much of historical interest especially the great Rood Screen by Sir Ninian Comper and the East window by Charles Kempe.
-The documents below will tell you a little more of its story and give a glimpse of what you may find here today.
+The documents and pictorial tour below will tell you a little more of its story and give a glimpse of what you may find here today.

 A Brief Pictorial Tour of the church Click on each image to enlarge